 The biggest mosque in West Java is striking with its two tall minarets.
-The minarets open for public visitors from 9 AM to 4 pm daily.
+The minarets are open for public visitors from 9 AM to 4 pm daily.
 A lift would bring visitors up to the 16th floor, around 81 meters above the ground.

 Be spoiled by the aerial view of the city from these minarets.
 On a sunny day, visitors can see Mount Tangkuban Perahu clearly.
-To go up, an entry fee of IDR 7,000 is required.
+To go up, visitors will get charged Rp7.000.

 |Bandung Grand Mosque Minarets Entrance Fee|

 |Children & Adult||Rp7.000|

-The historic landmark Gedung Merdeka (Merdeka Building) is only 2 minutes walk from Alun-Alun Bandung.
-Merdeka Building has a museum, The Asian-African Conference Museum.
+The historic landmark Gedung Merdeka (Merdeka building) is only 2 minute’s walk from Alun-Alun Bandung.
+Merdeka Building has a museum and includes the Asian-African Conference Museum.
 The museum provides insight into the first international summit the Asian-African Conference.

 Get a glimpse of what happened after world war II in the 50s.
-The 26 of newly independent states gather here.
+The 26 newly independent states gather here.
 Out of one similarity.
 A faith that they have the right to control their own destiny as a nation.
 The conference also marks the first non-align movement in the world.

 A refusal to participate and join either eastern or western power.
 After a visit to Merdeka Building.
 Leave with new knowledge of past colonialism, independence movements, and world politics.

 A Time Travel At Asia-Afrika Street

 Prepare for an architectural tour as visitors walk around Bandung’s Asia-Afrika Street.
-There are numerous well-preserved colonial-style buildings at Asia-Afrika Street.
+There are numerous well-preserved colonial-style buildings on Asia-Afrika Street.
 De Vries is an art deco building that was once a grocery store.
 And it’s the first one that was built in Bandung.

-The building stands across the Merdeka Building.
+The building stands across from the Merdeka building.
 It is now owned by a private bank.
 Among many art deco buildings to see here are De Majestic, Swarha Hotel, Nedhandel NV Building, and Savoy Homman Hotel.

-Some of the buildings here are privately owned, serving as a bank or a fully functional hotel.
-Others belong to the government and inaccessible for public visitors.
-Nevertheless, it is still a treat to look at the old architecture from outside.
+Some of the buildings here are privately owned, serving as a bank or fully functional hotels.
+Others were government-owned and inaccessible to the public.
+Nevertheless, it is still a treat to see the old architecture from the outside.
 Strolling among these buildings feels like a time travel to the past.

 A Piece of Europe in Alun-Alun Bandung